Climate and Average Weather Year Round in Mammoth Lakes California, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Mammoth Lakes experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.7 months, from January 30 to June 22, with average wind speeds of more than 6.2 miles per hour.
-The windiest day of the year is April 10, with an average hourly wind speed of 7.2 miles per hour.
+The windiest month of the year in Mammoth Lakes is April, with an average hourly wind speed of 7.1 miles per hour.

 The calmer time of year lasts for 7.3 months, from June 22 to January 30.
-The calmest day of the year is August 3, with an average hourly wind speed of 5.2 miles per hour.
+The calmest month of the year in Mammoth Lakes is August, with an average hourly wind speed of 5.4 miles per hour.